Nine police stations may close in London

 "This [review] is overdue, because we do have 800 buildings on the police estate and many of them are under-utilised, inefficient, not suitable for modern-day policing."

 But Emily Thornberry Labour MP for Islington South and Finsbury, said: "Whenever I have gone into Islington Police Station there has always been a queue.

 "If the other police station closes I think there will be a great deal of opposition to it."

 Some police station front counters, which on average deal with five people a day, may also close under the plans.

 Before the election, the Mayor Boris Johnson said that if one closed another would open, maintaining the current level of 136.

 Now he is saying each of the capitals 32 boroughs will have at least one open 24-hours-a-day.

 Stephen Greenhalgh, London's deputy mayor for policing, said: "The things that make sure they work well operationally - the computer systems, the infrastructure - is very poor.

-"And that's where the real issue is, not the front counters."'New reality'
+"And that's where the real issue is, not the front counters."

 John Tully of the Police Federation said closures would have little impact on officers.